 Backed by a limited lifetime warranty, our products are ready to light up your view.
 Panther professionals are outdoors people, too.
 So, we know all about the need for comfort, safety and accessibility.
 We do our part to preserve the environment by manufacturing our products with recycled material.

-Brighten Your View With Our Night Running Gear
+Brighten Your View With Our Night Running Safety Gear

 Order our Powercaps™ online and be prepared to put your best running foot forward.
 No more tripping over branches or potholes, no more feeling unsafe and no more invisible exercising where you blend into the bushes, buildings and parked cars.
 Stay safe no matter how many hills you conquer or how many sprints you undertake.
 If you have any questions, don’t hesitate to contact us.
 We look forward to helping light your way soon.